 - If you don't cover the pan, the caponata will dry out.

-- Nutritional information does not include optional vegan parmesan.
+- Nutritional information does not include optional parmesan (vegan or dairy).

-- Serving sizes are based on having this caponata as a main course.
+- Serving sizes are based on eating caponata as a main course.
 As a side, the recipe should be more than enough for eight servings.

-- Sicilian caponata can be kept for up to a week in the fridge.
+- This can be kept for up to a week in the fridge.

-- Caponata cannot be frozen!
+- Don't freeze caponata!
 Thawed and reheated aubergines & courgettes are gross.
+Just.
+Don't.
+Do.
+It.

 How To Make Sicilian Caponata